JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Croomba V2/ReadMe.md

 ### Revamp Chassis and Motor Experiment
 the maximum incline the Croomba could climb was 15 degrees.
 Currently, the Croomba can handle 25 degrees.
 The Croomba was able to handle 0-10 degrees without any issues.
-At 15 degrees, the Croomba was not able to climb the slick wooden surface.
+At 15 degrees, the Croomba could not climb the slick wooden surface.

 ![image](https://github.com/JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/assets/112426690/c9488e06-4436-4792-8eaf-fdb0fc90fd5d)

-Full experimentation document available clicl here.
+Full experimentation document available click here.

 ## About Us
 ### Team 3:
 - Fatima Al-Heji is an undergraduate Computer Engineering student and is a senior at Tennessee Technological University.
-- Josh Egwatu is is an undergraduate Electrical Engineering student and is a senior at Tennessee Technological University.
+- Joshua Egwuatu is an undergraduate Electrical Engineering student and is a senior at Tennessee Technological University.
  ### Faculty Supervisor:
  - Mr. Jesse Roberts

 ## Repo Organization

 ### Document
-- Experimantal Analysis in Documentation
+- Experimental Analysis in Documentation

 ### SignOffs
 1- Environmental Sensing File: